vanthoainguyen/openhack-containers/challenge3-day2.md

 Create a YAML manifest named basic-azure-ad-binding.yaml and paste the following contents.
 On the last line, replace userPrincipalName_or_objectId with the UPN or object ID output from the previous command:

+There are 2 different RBAC, make yourself an admin using this binding is different to the Admin in IAM in Azure portal This yaml allow you to do everything INSIDE the cluster like pods, etc not the Azure Portal

+Example: allow developer to create name space, pods but can't delete the Cluster resource

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1
 kind: ClusterRoleBinding